Ensono/stacks-azure-data/pysparkle/README.md

 ## Key components
-The naming convention for the data pipelines originates in Databricks' Medallion Architecture, which emphasizes structured data transformation layers.
+The naming convention for the data pipelines originates in Databricks' Medallion Architecture, which emphasises structured data transformation layers.
 The key components of PySparkle include:
 - **Silver processing**: This represents the 'Bronze to Silver' layer transformations.
 It accepts raw data (CSV files) as an input and converts it into a more structured delta format.
 - **Gold processing**: This embodies the 'Silver to Gold' layer transformations.
 It performs